Bandwidth/bandwidth.github.io/numbers/guides/portingPhoneNumbers.md

 NOTE: Exceptions are outlined as synchronous and asynchronous in the Appendix A: LNP Exception Codes.

-The Orders that are managed by the Bandwidth Phone Number Dashboard to implement the above workflow are reported in the order records that are reported through the API calls below.
+The Orders that are managed by the Bandwidth Phone Number API to implement the above workflow are reported in the order records that are reported through the API calls below.
 These “order states” comply with the state transitions captured in the following diagram:

 ![Porting Diagram](../images/portingDiagram.png)